OlivierBlanvillain/monadic-html/README.md

   </div>
 ```

-When mounting this view, [the implementation](https://github.com/OlivierBlanvillain/monadic-html/blob/master/monadic-html/src/main/scala/mhtml/mount.scala) with attach callbacks to each `Rx` such that changing `a`, `b` or `c` results in very precise DOM updates:
+When mounting this view, [the implementation](https://github.com/OlivierBlanvillain/monadic-html/blob/master/monadic-html/src/main/scala/mhtml/mount.scala) will attach callbacks to each `Rx` such that changing `a`, `b` or `c` results in precise DOM updates:

 - Changing `a` will update the `div` attribute (reusing the same `div` node)
 - Changing `b` will delete the text node between `Variable 1: ` and `; variable 2: `, and insert a new replacement between these two nodes.